jnxyatmjx/LeetCode/SystemDesign.md

 > > - *response time (or latency) that denotes the delay to obtain the first item*
 > > - *the throughput (or bandwidth) which denotes the number of items delivered in a given time unit (e.g., a second)*
 > 5. **Manageability**.how easy it is to operate and maintain

+##Cache
+___
+- ### Keep the cache coherent with the source of truth缓存与库一致性
+> 1. **Write-through cache:** Under this scheme, data is written into the cache and the corresponding database simultaneously. 缓存与库***同时写***
+>	+ we will have complete data consistency between the cache and the storage.
+>	+ this scheme has the disadvantage of higher latency for write operations.
+> 2. **Write-around cache:** This technique is similar to write-through cache, but data is written directly to permanent storage, bypassing the cache.只写库***不写缓存***
+> 	+ This can reduce the cache being flooded with write operations that will not subsequently be re-read
+> 	+ disadvantage that a read request for recently written data will create a “cache miss” and must be read from slower back-end storage and experience higher latency.
+> 3. **Write-back cache:** Data is written to cache alone, and completion is immediately confirmed to the client.The write to the permanent storage is done after specified intervals or under certain conditions.只写缓存***不写库***
+> 	+ low-latency and high-throughput for write-intensive applications.
+> 	+  risk of data loss  because the only copy of the written data is in the cache.
+- ### Cache eviction policies缓存淘汰策略
+> 1. **First In First Out (FIFO)**: The cache evicts the first block accessed first without any regard to how often or how many times it was accessed before.
+> 2. **Last In First Out (LIFO)**: The cache evicts the block accessed most recently first without any regard to how often or how many times it was accessed before.
+> 3. **Least Recently Used (LRU)**: Discards the least recently used items first.
+> 4. **Most Recently Used (MRU)**: Discards, in contrast to LRU, the most recently used items first.
+> 5. **Least Frequently Used (LFU)**: Counts how often an item is needed.
+Those that are used least often are discarded first.
+> 6. **Random Replacement (RR)**: Randomly selects a candidate item and discards it to make space when necessary.